-Apphud is a platform for developers to integrate and analyze subscriptions in iOS apps.
+Apphud is a platform for developers to integrate and analyze subscriptions in iOS and Android apps.

 Implement subscriptions in your mobile app in a few lines of code.

 Non-renewing purchases are also supported.

 View and analyze subscription metrics.
 Add Integrations a large set of analytics and marketing tools: Amplitude, Mixpanel, AppsFlyer, Branch, Adjust, etc.

 Increase app revenue up to 5% by sending automated discounts for lapsed customers.